-To help you begin your business venture, we've compiled a small list of simple business ideas for students.
+To help you begin your business venture, we've compiled a small list of simple business ideas for students, which are perfect if you are still in school.

 1. Social Media Management